Skip to content

 What is the maximum child support in Massachusetts?

-The Massachusetts guidelines schedule covers combined gross incomes up to $30,000 per month.
+Under the 2025 Guidelines (effective December 1, 2025), the income cap was raised to $450,000 per year (approximately $37,500/month), up from $400,000.
 For incomes above this amount, the court uses discretion to determine an appropriate support amount, considering the child's needs and the parents' standard of living.

 How long does child support last in Massachusetts?